Let authentic experiences inspire your creative writing

-Ireland Writing Retreat started five years ago as a dream.
-Now it’s a beautiful reality.
-And "...one of the 10 best creative retreats in the UK and Europe," according to The Guardian newspaper.
+Not to mention, five years ago, being voted "...one of the 10 best creative retreats in the UK and Europe," by such a leading international publication as The Guardian newspaper, London.

 Joining ‘Ireland Writing Retreat’ means you will leave enriched in the following ways: